Axial twist theory: Cajal's visual map theory

-Other functional hypotheses

-Functional or topological explanations fail because same-side connections are just as important as crossing ones.
-Moreover, these explanations leave open why the brainstem and the cerebellum have a same-side organization of the body.

-Brain lateralization

-The Yakovlevian torque is often thought to reflect the lateralization of specific functions in the brain.

-The parcellation theory proposes that an increasing brain size can conserve coincidental contralateral organization, but does not explain the optic chiasm, nor that most vertebrates have a rather small forebrain, especially the early forms.
+Functional theories

+Functional or topological theories propose that decussations in the brain occur when they are geometrically more efficient or provide some other advantage such as improved coordination between sensory inputs and motor outputs.

 Open questions

 The axial twist theory is a novel scientific discipline and very few scientific papers have presently addressed it directly.
 Although a considerable volume of research exists on the genetic and embryological mechanisms of asymmetric development, an open question is how the twist is initiated and how the inversion of the left-right and up-down axes in the anterior head region is established.

 The embryology of the twisting has been addressed only rudimentarily in the chick and the zebrafish.
 The differences in timing and mechanisms across the vertebrate clades are completely unknown.

 The evolution of the axial twist is an open question.
 The founders of the axial twist idea (de Lussanet & Osse, and Kinsbourne) agree that the axial twist is universal in vertebrates and probably is a feature of all chordates.
 Although the asymmetric development of other chordates such as the lancelet has been studied in detail, no study has analysed this development in the light of the axial twist theory.
 Moreover, even other deuterostomes, i.e. the echinoderms (sea stars, sea lilies, etc.) show a marked asymmetric development and even an axial twist.
 This twist has remarkable similarities to that in vertebrates, but no study has addressed this at present.
 Lastly, the asymmetric and twisted development is well known from gastropods and the relation to asymmetric development in vertebrates is an important question.

 It has been proposed that problems in the axial twist development may play a central role in developmental malformations such as holoprosencephaly and scoliosis but these have not been looked into.